 On Shopify Advanced, you’re often reliant on third-party apps to extend functionality.
 With Shopify Plus:

-Developers can build custom apps and integrations Greater access to APIs and backend flexibility Reduced reliance on plugins
+- Developers can build custom apps and integrations

 For brands with more technical requirements, this makes Shopify Plus an ideal choice.

 If you're weighing up the costs and benefits of moving to Plus, it helps to start with a clear picture of your business.
-Our ecommerce discovery audit identifies exactly where the opportunities are, so any investment you make in the platform is backed by data, not guesswork.
+Our ecommerce discovery audit can help identify exactly where the opportunities are, so any investment you make in the platform is backed by data and not just guesswork.

 FAQs